Best small business loans in the UK

 ProviderType of loanLoan amountRepayment periodEligibility

-Non-Starling customers can apply but they must open an account and make it your primary business banking account.
+Non-Starling customers can apply but you must open an account and make it your primary business banking account.

 Your business must have been trading for at least 24 months.